w3c/wai-bcase/index.md

 equal access for all people regardless of ability is clear and smart businesses understand it.
 While the legal risks are significant, the benefits have also been demonstrated by leaders like Apple, Barclay’s, NPR, IBM, and hundreds more.
-Use the template provided to create a Business Case brief suited to your specific environment.
+Please

 <hr>